bitnami/charts/bitnami/mean-prod/README.md

 ## Configuration

-The following table lists the configurable parameters of the Node chart and their default values.
+The following table lists the configurable parameters of the MEAN chart and their default values.

 |              Parameter                  |            Description                                    |                        Default                            |
 |-----------------------------------------|-----------------------------------------------------------|-----------------------------------------------------------|